-Here, N—all the nodes in the stormwater drainage network, and n represents a particular node.
+Here, N represents all the nodes in the stormwater drainage network, and n represents a particular node.
 Flooding is the sum of the flooding volume at all times at a particular node.

 3. Application and Results

-The water distribution system and stormwater drainage system that were used in this study to create the optimal design for the combined water systems were the systems in G-city, Republic of Korea.
-The number of: subareas, nodes, and pipes in the stormwater drainage system was 32, and the existing stormwater drainage network was designed for a 10-year frequency design precipitation intensity.
-118 consumers and 130 pipes were in the water distribution network.
+The WDS and stormwater drainage systems that were used in this study to create the optimal design for the combined water systems were the systems in G-city, Republic of Korea.
+The number of subareas, nodes, and pipes in the stormwater drainage system was 32, and the existing stormwater drainage network was designed for a 10-year frequency design precipitation intensity.
+A total of 118 consumers and 130 pipes were in the water distribution network.
 Figure 6 shows the sewer pipe piping diagram and the water distribution network diagram of the target region.